Emergency Fund: Definition, Importance & Tips

 • Supports Financial Goals: It keeps you from derailing long-term savings goals, like retirement or buying a home.

 Financial experts often suggest saving three to six months’ worth of living expenses.
-However, this amount can vary based on individual circumstances:
+However, this amount can vary based on individual circumstances.
+This should include essential payments like mortgage and car payments during unforeseen financial disruptions.

 • Single Individuals: May require closer to three months’ worth if they have lower monthly expenses and stable income.